 As well as providing direct access to 7,500 PGA Professionals through PGA.info and The PGA Professional magazine, The PGA can also offer employers (or deployers) of its members with one-to-one recruitment advice through the PGA Business Relationship Officer network.

-If you have read through the Industry Guide and the Role Descriptor documents, and would like further consultation on how to match your facilities ambitions with the skills and competencies of the right PGA Professional, call Yvonne McPhillips on 01675 470 333 to discuss the options that are available.
+If you have read through the Industry Guide and the Role Descriptor documents, and would like further consultation on how to match your facilities ambitions with the skills and competencies of the right PGA Professional, call 01675 470 333.